nocproject/noc/docs/en/docs/style-guide.md

   - standalone
   - workflow

-- Use "unavailable,” "offline,” or "unreachable” to refer to a service instance that cannot be accessed.
+- Use "unavailable," "offline," or "unreachable" to refer to a service instance that cannot be accessed.
-  Do not use the colloquialism "down.”
+  Do not use the colloquialism "down."
-- Always write out units (e.g. "megabytes”) rather than using abbreviations (e.g. "MB”.)
+- Always write out units (e.g. "megabytes") rather than using abbreviations (e.g. "MB".)

-### Structural Formulations
+## Structural Formulations
+- Each document must have exactly one "h1" (`#`) block at the top of the document
 - There should be at least two headings at every nesting level.
-  Within an "h2” block, there should be either: no "h3” blocks, 2 "h3” blocks, or more than 2 "h3” blocks.
+  Within an "h2" (`##`) block, there should be either: no "h3" (`###`) blocks,
+  2 "h3" blocks, or more than 2 "h3" blocks.
 - Section headers are in title case (capitalize first, last, and all important words) and should effectively describe the contents of the section.
   In a single document you should strive to have section titles